How To Effectively Design Memory Care Environments

 Think Safety and Function

-At HDA Architects, our architects and project managers work to make sure your project plans are created with accuracy.
-We utilize state-of-the-art CAD and BIM modeling software to create a complete project model before construction begins.
-Throughout the project, our client portal allows access to customers to see and print copies of the blueprints so they follow the process.
+At HDA Architects, our architects and project managers work to ensure every project is planned with clarity and accuracy.
+We use advanced CAD and BIM modeling software to develop a complete project model before construction begins.
+Throughout the process, our client portal gives stakeholders access to project documents and drawings, making it easier to review progress and stay informed.
+Our goal is to deliver a building that reflects your vision while meeting the needs of your staff, residents, and day-to-day operations.